South Bank London

 LOCALE

-WHERE: 3B Belvedere Road (opposite County Hall), SE1 7GP.
+WHERE: 3B Belvedere Road (opposite County Hall).
+Find out more here.

 PIZZAEXPRESS

 Another family-friendly chain that never fails, South Bank's branch of PizzaExpress is located right behind the Southbank Centre's Royal Festival Hall, just a short walk from the London Eye and Jubilee Gardens playground.
-The Piccolo Kids menu offers dough balls, a choice of kids' pizza or pasta and a dessert plus a 'bambinoccino' (frothed milk) for £7.75.
-Kid's meals also come with activity packs to keep the little ones busy while you enjoy lunch.
+The Piccolo Kids menu offers dough balls, a choice of kids' pizza or pasta and a dessert plus a 'bambinoccino' (frothed milk) for £7.95.
+Kid's meals also come with activity packs to keep the kids busy while you enjoy lunch.

-WHERE: The White House (opposite Royal Festival Hall), 9c Belvedere Road, SE1 8YP.
+WHERE: The White House (opposite Royal Festival Hall), 9c Belvedere Road.
 Find out more here.

 GOURMET PIZZA COMPANY